Piling Mat: Design Process & Specifications

 In the UK, the piling contractor will require a ‘Working Platform Certificate’, signed by the Principal Contractor, confirming that the platform has been properly designed for the specific loading and ground conditions on site, constructed in accordance with the design, and will be regularly and adequately maintained throughout use.

-Importantly the T-value method enables the designer to correctly use an improved load transfer efficiency for a granular layer incorporating a stabilisation geogrid.
-This typically results in significant reductions in piling mat thickness with the cost saving and environmental benefit that delivers.
+Importantly, the T-value method enables the designer to correctly use an improved load transfer efficiency for a granular layer incorporating a stabilisation geogrid.
+This typically results in significant reductions in piling mat thickness with the cost-saving and environmental benefit that it delivers.

-Tensar’s design approach, the T-Value method is based on the non-dimensional relationship between bearing capacity and the load transfer efficiency of a granular layer, expressed as a dimensionless T-value.
-This is dependent on the shear strengths of the granular layer and the subgrade beneath.
-T-value for a specific aggregate type (and geogrid type for stabilised aggregates), is derived from numerical analysis, parametric study, and physical testing.
+Tensar’s design approach, the T-Value method, is based on the non-dimensional relationship between bearing capacity and the load transfer efficiency of a granular layer, expressed as a dimensionless T-value.
+This depends on the granular layer's shear strengths and the subgrade beneath.
+T-value for a specific aggregate type (and geogrid type for stabilised aggregates) is derived from numerical analysis, parametric study, and physical testing.

 Figure 4 Geometry of the problem (Lees 2020)